 However, there are other aspects to review that may be equally important.
-For example, as companies make higher efficiency panels, they change the size of the panels.
-So if you ever need to replace a panel in the future, it becomes very tricky to find one with a similar square footage and aesthetic.
-Also, how well-established and diversified a company is is important.
+For example, how well-established and diversified a company is is important.
 Evergreen Solar is an example of a solar manufacturer that went out of business and left their customers with terminated warranties and no one to turn to.
-For us, these factors determine which are the best solar panels.
+For us, all these factors help determine which are the best solar panels.

 Efficiency– how much power a solar panel produces.
 Depending on the technologies used, some panels are better at converting sunlight into electricity so the percentage varies by manufacturer.

 Degradation– a panel’s efficiency loss over time.
 The industry standard is to warranty this percentage up to the installation’s 25 year mark.